edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     each run will overwrite the password from the previous run with a new random password.

-!!! example "Generating a JWT token for the example user"
+!!! example "Generating a JWT token (ID Token) for the example user"
     Some additional work is required to generate a JWT that is usable for API gateway authentication.

     ```bash